mmistakes/minimal-mistakes/_posts/2024-05-29-neural-programs.md

 For lower numbers of samples, ISED outperforms all other methods on the three tasks, outperforming IndeCateR by over 80% on 8- and 12-digit addition.
 These results demonstrate that ISED is more sample efficient than than the baselines for these tasks.
 This is due to ISED providing a stronger learning signal than other REINFORCE-based methods.
 IndeCateR+ significantly outperforms ISED for 16-digit addition with 1600 samples, which suggests that our approach is limited in its scalability.

+## Limitations and Future Work

+The main limitation of ISED concerns scaling with the dimensionality of the space of inputs to the program.
-This result motivates exploring better sampling techniques to allow for scaling to higher-dimensional input spaces.
+For future work, we are interested in exploring better sampling techniques to allow for scaling to higher-dimensional input spaces.
+For example, techniques can be borrowed from the field of Bayesian optimization where such large spaces have traditionally been studied.

+Another limitation of ISED involves its restriction of the structure of neural programs, only allowing the composition of a neural model followed by a program.
+Other types of composites might be of interest for certain tasks, such as a neural model, followed by a program, followed by another neural model.
+Improving ISED to be compatible with such composites would require a more general gradient estimation technique for the black-box components.

 ## Conclusion